 Introduction to key topics related to gender such as identity formation, work, family, sexuality, violence, class stratification, and religious orientation.
 Racial and cultural issues will be treated as they affect understanding of gender.
-Meets the General Education Pluralism in Contemporary Society requirement.
+Prerequisite: IDCR 151.
+Meets General Education Pluralism in Contemporary Society requirement.
 Cross-listed with PSYC/SOAN 342.